'Faster, cheaper' internet via DICT's national broadband plan

 "I assure you that the national broadband plan will not be a source for corruption.
 I instructed my undersecretary to put the draft blueprint online for transparency.
 If your inputs are very constructive, I may include that [in the plan]," Salalima told reporters.
 (The draft blueprint of DICT's national broadband plan is found here)

-The draft blueprint showed that other than PLDT Incorporated's Domestic Fiber Optic Network (DFON) and Globe Telecom Incorporated's Fiber Optic Backbone Network (FOBN), DICT could use the National Grid Corporation of the Philippines (NGCP) lines, which has about 5,000 to 10,000 fiber optic cables running from north to south.
+The draft blueprint showed that other than PLDT Incorporated's Domestic Fiber Optic Network (DFON) and Globe Telecom Incorporated's Fiber Optic Backbone Network (FOBN), DICT could use the National Grid Corporation of the Philippines (NGCP) lines, which have about 5,000 to 10,000 fiber optic cables running from north to south.

 "We may start negotiating also with the private corporation on how we can make use of this.
 This was once owned by the government," Salalima told reporters.